smathot/mind-writing-pupil/manuscript/md/methods.md

 ## Selection algorithm

 Items are divided into two groups: bright and dark backgrounds.
 Each group has a parameter `l` that reflects how likely it is that the attended stimulus is part of that group.
 Initially, `l` is 1 for both groups.
 After each cycle, a proportional pupil-size difference (`ppsd`) is determined (see Pupil-size measurement).
-For the stimulus group that has changed from bright to dark, `l` is multiplied by the proportional pupil-size change.
-For the stimulus group that has changed from dark to bright, `l` is divided by the proportional pupil-size change.
-Cycling continues until the proportional difference between the `l`s for both groups exceeds a threshold `t`, after which the group with the highest `l` is designated as the winner.
+For the stimulus group that has changed from bright to dark, `l` is multiplied by `ppsd`.
+For the stimulus group that has changed from dark to bright, `l` is divided by `ppsd`.
+Cycling continues until the proportional difference between the `l`s for both groups exceeds a threshold `t` (`l1/l2 > t` or `l2/l1 > t`), after which the group with the highest `l` is designated as the winner.
 If groups consist of more than one stimulus, the losing group is discarded, and the winning group is subdivided into two new bright/ dark groups (See %FigSelection).
 The selection process then starts anew.
 This continues until the winning group contains only a single item, after which the final selection is made.
 The analysis is performed on-line, while the participant performs the task.

 A crucial property of this algorithm is that it continues until there is sufficient evidence for reliable stimulus selection.
 Selection can be made faster but less accurate by reducing the threshold `t`, and slower but more accurate by increasing it.